 A wooden plug inserted into the end of a gun barrel to keep the barrel dry and delay corrosion.

 Platforms at the junctions of the parts of a mast.

 They serve to spread as far apart as possible the shrouds for the next part of the mast.
 Tops are held from below by futtock shrouds.
-On fighting ships the tops also served as platforms for musketmen, who would shoot down at the officers on the quarter deck of the enemy ship.
+On fighting ships the tops also served as platforms for archers, later for musketmen, who would shoot down at the officers on the quarter deck of the enemy ship.
 At the Battle of Trafalgar Admiral Nelson was killed by a sniper firing from the fighting top of Redoubtable.